jonkani/alexa-sdk-lesson/README.md

 }
 ```

-That's all well and good, but the skill might be more useful if we could specify the number of sides, too, just in case we decide to take up D&D. Take a stab at updating the intent schema, utterances, and index with a new `sides` slot, and then we'll reconvene.
+That's all well and good, but the skill might be more useful if we could specify the number of sides on the die, too, just in case we decide to take up D&D. Take a stab at updating the intent schema, utterances, and index.js with a new `sides` slot, and then we'll reconvene.

 .